Alistair R. Anderson

 Anderson, Alistair R.; Crockett, Carter

-In this paper we argue that conventional models for excellence are too narrow, too internally focused, too instrumental and too functionalist to achieve excellence in dealing with broad emerging socio-economic concerns.
-We try to show that Aristotles theory of virtue has useful contemporary relevance and can be developed and used to understand a fuller notion of business excellence.
+In this paper, we argue that conventional models for excellence are too narrow, too internally focused, too instrumental and too functionalist to achieve excellence in dealing with emerging broad socioeconomic concerns.
+We try to show that Aristotle’s theory of virtue has useful contemporary relevance and can be developed and used to understand a fuller notion of business excellence.
 We develop a qualitative research instrument to discover and illustrate excellence and to establish its modern nature.
-Our application of virtue demonstrated that purpose was key to achieving excellence.
-We find that virtue theory can be a useful and practical guide to producing excellence.
+Our application of virtue demonstrated that purpose was the key to achieving excellence.
+We find that the virtue theory can be a useful and practical guide to producing excellence.

 |Journal Article Type||Article|

 |Journal||International journal of business excellence|

 |Peer Reviewed||Peer Reviewed|